-Parents support both fund raising events and social events for the Parents and Children of St Mary's School.
+Parents support fund raising events for the children of St Mary's School.

 For many years parents have provided vital assistance in both financial and practical terms.
 Monies raised and projects undertaken have provided many essential items fundamental to the teaching and education of St Mary's pupils.